-The parent-company-only financial statements have been prepared in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" (hereinafter referred to as the Regulations).
+The consolidated financial statements have been prepared in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" (hereinafter referred to as the Regulations) and the IFRSs endorsed by the FSC.

-(II) Basis of preparation
+- (II) Basis of preparation - 1.
+Measurement bases

-1. Measurement bases
+The consolidated financial statements have been prepared on a historical cost basis except for the following material items in the balance sheets:

-The parent-company-only financial statements have been prepared on a historical cost basis except for the following material items in the balance sheets:
+- (1) Financial assets at fair value through profit or loss are measured at fair value; - (2) The net defined benefit liabilities are measured as the fair value of the plan assets, less, the present value of the defined benefit obligation.

-- (1) Financial assets at fair value through profit or loss are measured at fair value; - (2) The net defined benefit liabilities are measured as the fair value of the plan assets, less the present value of the defined benefit obligation. - 2.
-Functional and presentation currency
+2. Functional and presentation currency

-The functional currency of the Company is the currency of the primary economic environment in which the entity operates.
-The parent-company-only financial statements are presented in New Taiwan Dollars (NTD), which is the Company's functional currency.
+The functional currency of each entity within the Group is the currency of the primary economic environment in which it operates.
+The consolidated financial statements are presented in New Taiwan Dollars (NTD), which is the Company's functional currency.
 Unless otherwise noted, all financial information presented in NTD has been rounded to the nearest thousand.